Creating and Running Symfony Projects

 https://servbay-symfony-test.local/cache-example

 .
-The first visit will run the callback to generate and cache the data.
-Subsequent visits (while cache is valid) will fetch cached data directly from Memcached or Redis.
+The first visit runs the callback and caches the result.
+Subsequent visits read the data directly from Memcached or Redis until it expires.

 - Visit